 Overall, the pace of this book felt a touch on the slow side with bursts of activity.
 Despite having the central focus for the events on a battle, which inevitably causes a feeling of “hurry up and wait,” the build up remained very slow.
 Also, toward the end, things became a bit too pat – every action had an almost immediately balanced reaction, which stalled any feeling of building momentum.

 Intriguing as this one should have been, it fell short of the mark.
 I’m inclined to think, as I stated earlier, that it is due to not having the entire story from the beginning.
-As such, I’m giving this one a tentative 4 of 5 stars.
+As such, I’m giving this one a tentative 4 of 5 paws from this pukah.
 It definitely is a character driven story, but some of the events in the latter part of the book really kill the tension creating a feeling of “is this just going to go on forever”?
 There is a twist, yet sadly, it doesn’t salvage the lackluster presentation.

 The story itself is well written, just parts of it didn’t quite make a full connection with me.
 If you like character-driven, military-based science fiction you may enjoy this one.
-Why not give it a try by picking up a copy on Amazon Here?
+Why not give it a try by picking up a copy on Amazon Here.